 The Pros and Cons between Signature Validity and Green Contract.

 Under Egyptian Law No 230 of 1996, foreigners can buy a maximum of two pieces of real estate, which cannot exceed 4,000m2.
 The properties only become recognised after they have been fully registered (Green Contract) so just going through the Signature Validity process allows more properties to be purchased.
-Also, when a property is registered it can’t officially be sold or rented for 5 years, these laws are under review as it is an archaic law.
+Also, when a property is registered it can’t officially be sold for 5 years, these laws are under review as it is an archaic law.
 Therefore although the Green Contract gives significantly more security to the ownership of the property, it does have a lot of restrictions, hence why more foreign buyers go for the Signature Validity.
 With the Signature Validity you can buy as many properties as you like and sell/rent out as you wish.

 As you can see from reading all of the above, there is an awful lot to consider when buying a property in Hurghada, but if you take your time and thoroughly research so you work with the right people at each stage of your property purchase, it can be a very exciting and enjoyable journey... and remember always use an independent solicitor.

 The Ultimate Guide To Buying Property In Hurghada has been put together by the team at Rivermead Global.
 We hope that you can take away from this the importance of doing your research and maybe gained a little bit more knowledge of the the buying process itself.
 If you have any questions then please leave a comment below or email firstname.lastname@example.org